 As the summer is winding down and the weather begins to break, your heart may be craving something to keep it warm and fuzzy for the Fall.
 Great news!
 These summer romances will bring you comfort, spice up your imagination, and have you dreaming of romance before the change of season.
-Add these summer romance books to your #TBR list before we roll out our Fall list.
+Add these summer romance books to your #TBR list before we roll out our Fall list and cozy up with something a little steamier like our Fifty Shades of Grey book list.

 The Love Scam by MaryJanice Davidson